Medical Assisting

 According to the U.S. Bureau of Labor Statistics, “Employment of medical assistants is projected to grow twenty-nine percent from 2016 to 2026, much faster than the average for all occupations.”

-Program Outcomes.
+Program Educational Outcomes: All students enrolled in the Medical Assisting Program must maintain 80% on all competencies within the program to graduate.
 Upon completion of the Associate in Applied Science degree in the Medical Assistant program, the graduate is prepared to:

 Certified Clinical Medical Assisting